indirect/andre.arko.net/_posts/2021-02-22-never-bundle-exec-again.md

 ### Binstubs, the other option

 For me, the way that makes sense to distinguish between ruby-wide commands and application commands is to use per-application executables.
 A binstub lives in your application's `bin/` directory, and contains just enough code to set up the application-specific environment before running the command you've requested.
-They don't need to be updated when gem versions change, since they delegate actual execution to the installed gems.

-Rails has shipped with per-application commands for `rails` and `rake` for several years.
-That means you can run `bin/rake` or `bin/rails` to get the version for your application, and you can run `rake` or `rails` to get the latest version installed for the current Ruby.
+Running `/path/to/app/bin/rails` is functionally equivalent to running `BUNDLE_GEMFILE=/path/to/app/Gemfile bundle exec rails`.
+The binstub itself knows where to look for the application Gemfile, so you don't have to `cd` into the app directory before running your command.
+Since the binstubs delegate actual execution to the installed gems, they don't need to be updated when gem versions change.

 On top of `bin/rake` making it clearer that you are running this application's version of rake, it's also faster than running `bundle exec rake`.
 The exec version has to run Bundler first, and then switch over to running Rake, while the binstub can jump directly to setting up and running the rake command for this specific application.